 It can be hard to stay motivated to regularly track your net worth when you need to spend an hour manually updating assets and liabilities in a spreadsheet.

 Kubera doesn’t just offer automation that makes continuous tracking easy, it offers charts that make it beautiful.
 For visual learners, we built Kubera’s custom charts feature to be clear and easy to use.
 You can keep an eye on asset allocation, watch investment performance, and most importantly, see how your net worth ramps up over time.

 In addition, our recap feature pulls together data from across your entire profile to provide a detailed view of portfolio and assets performance from several time frames.

 Begin Tracking Net Worth in Minutes with Kubera

-Just like we do everything else, at Kubera we make it simple for you to get started with (easily) tracking net worth!
+Just like we do with everything else, at Kubera, we make it simple to track and grow your net worth.

 It’s even simple to get started!
 Just sign up for a monthly subscription now and you’ll be tracking your net worth in minutes.

 Or, if you want to use Kubera with the help of your financial advisor or wealth manager, share our white-label solution and have them reach out to our team at email@example.com to set up a demo and a custom package.